Jared284/security-portfolio/labs/03-cloud-security-monitoring/07-reflections-and-improvements/README.md

 - the host logs were working
 - CloudWatch log ingestion was working
-- the metric filter was working
+- the metric filters were working
-- the CloudWatch alarm was working
+- the CloudWatch alarms were working
 - the original email endpoint path was unstable
 - switching to a different email endpoint allowed end-to-end delivery validation to complete successfully

 This was a useful reminder that alert delivery paths need to be validated just as carefully as the detection logic itself.

+Another useful lesson came from working with CloudTrail and CloudWatch Logs.
+The log search workflow was not always the fastest way to identify the correct control-plane event, and CloudTrail Event history was a more effective way to confirm the exact AWS administrative event name before building the detection rule.

+That mattered because it reinforced the importance of validating the event source and event name directly rather than guessing and building a filter blindly.

 ## Current Limitations

-Although the host-side path is validated, the overall lab is still incomplete.
+Even though the lab is much stronger now, it is still not complete.

 The main limitations right now are:

-- only one primary host-based detection has been fully engineered and validated
+- the host-side detection path still centers on one main SSH-related behavior
-- the CloudTrail-side detection path has not yet been built out to the same level
+- the CloudTrail-side detection path currently centers on one main event type: `RevokeSecurityGroupIngress`
 - alerting is currently email-based only
 - there is no automated response or remediation action
-- the implemented detection uses simple string matching rather than deeper log parsing or event correlation
+- the host-side detection uses simple string matching rather than richer parsing
+- the cloud-side detection uses a single-event filter rather than broader control-plane correlation
 - the lab does not yet correlate host-level activity with AWS control-plane activity

-These limitations do not weaken the completed host-side work, but they do define what still needs to be improved for the lab to feel fully mature.
+These limitations do not weaken the validated work that already exists, but they do define what still needs to improve for the project to feel more mature.

 ## Most Important Next Improvements

-The highest-priority next step is to build the CloudTrail-side detection path so the lab fully reflects both telemetry sources described in the project scope.
+The biggest next improvement is to expand the cloud-side detection coverage beyond a single security group rule removal event.

-That means implementing one or more detections for AWS control-plane activity, such as:
+That means implementing additional CloudTrail-based detections for AWS administrative activity, such as:

-- security group modifications
+- security group rule additions
-- failed console login activity
+- failed AWS console login activity
 - IAM policy, role, or user changes
 - suspicious administrative API activity
+- trail modification or disablement attempts

 Beyond that, the lab could be improved further by:

 - adding more than one host-based detection rule
-- tightening threshold logic to reduce noise
+- tightening thresholds and alerting logic to reduce noise
 - adding automated response options
 - improving screenshot consistency and diagram polish
 - documenting analyst follow-up steps more deeply for each alert type
+- clarifying how host-side and cloud-side detections complement each other

 ## What I Would Improve in a Future Version